bath0ry/bath0ry/README.md

 Procuro novas oportunidades.

 Apaixonado por jogos e tecnologia.
-Sou programador mobile Flutter e estudante de UX/UI Design.
+Sou programador mobile Flutter e UX/UI Designer.
 Tenho contato com tecnologia desde muito novo e sou apaixonado pela área.

 I look for new opportunities.

 Passionate about games and technology.
-I'm a Flutter mobile programmer and a student of UX/UI Design.
+I'm a Flutter mobile programmer and a UX/UI Designer.
 I have been in contact with technology since I was very young and I am passionate about the area.